yy502/laserpecker/LP_fundamentals.md

 ### Adding Custom Fonts

+_**To Android users: the information below only applies up to LP app v3.69.
+From v3.73, the app lost access to `laserpecker files` directory tempororily per Google's new privacy requirement.
+LP will add a proper feature in the app to import fonts in the next update.**_

 Download your `.ttf` font files from the Internet:

 * **Android:** copy to `(phone storage) > laserpecker files` directory in your phone.